Temple of Solomon (São Paulo): History

-In September 2019, Brazil's president Jair Bolsonaro visited temple to strengthen ties with UCKG.
+In September 2019, Brazil's ex president Jair Bolsonaro visited temple to strengthen ties with UCKG.

 Construction

 The temple construction cost about US$300m; the original estimate in 2010 was $200m.
 It took four years to build.
 The building was designed by architect Rogério Silva de Araújo.

 The temple takes up an entire city block, and 24 properties had to be purchased in order to create the space to build it.
 The project also required new traffic signals and other improvements to the surrounding streets to improve traffic flow.

 Construction on the temple used 28,000 cubic meters of concrete and two tons of steel.
 The church also contracted to import $8m worth of Jerusalem stone from Israel.
 The stone was used to cover the central pillars of the temple, the entrance, and the center aisle.
 Macedo told the Guardian that "We have signed the contract and commissioned the stones that will come from Jerusalem, just like the ones that were used to build the temple in Israel; stones that were witnesses to the powers of God, 2,000 [years] ago."